 How important is it to know the source of your nutrition as a diabetic?

 Is there anything else one should consider?
-Yes, the source counts eating the same food buying from the grocery store, and consuming homegrown and locally sourced ingredients.
-The former is worse than the latter per my experiments.
+Yes, the source counts eating the same food, buying from the grocery store, and consuming homegrown and locally sourced ingredients.
+The former is worse than the latter, per my experiments.

 What was the key to my better diabetes lab results?

-The reason can easily be your genetic differences, your microbiome composition, an unhealthy and incompatible diet, a stressful life with unavoidable situations, lack of body movement or regular exercise, inadequate hydration, and no-optimal vitamin D in your blood.
+The reason can easily be genetic differences, microbiome composition, an unhealthy and incompatible diet, a stressful life with unavoidable situations, lack of body movement or regular exercise, inadequate hydration, and no-optimal vitamin D in your blood.

 What Made this Kind of Intrinsic Difference?